From tiny startups to international conglomerates, one of the age-old challenges in business is building a winning team.

 When the burden of finding and vetting candidates becomes too much for the hiring manager alone, a company has two primary options: they can either hire a recruiter to help find candidates for every internal position, or they can contract a headhunter (or headhunting firm).
 Neither a recruiter nor a headhunter actually decides who gets hired—that’s the hiring manager’s job.
 Instead, their objectives are to keep lines in the water at all times and give a shortlist of vetted candidates to the hiring manager.

-When deciding which to use, keep this in mind: no matter who’s doing the work of finding potential employees, you’ll have to pay someone for it.
+When deciding which to use, keep this in mind: no matter who’s doing the work of finding and recruiting potential employees, you’ll have to pay someone for it.
 Either the hiring manager’s divided focus will cost you productivity, the recruiter will cost you a full salary, or a headhunter will cost you a one-time fee.

 Having a hiring manager is the cheapest option if your demand is low.
 As for headhunters and recruiters, that depends on the volume of hiring you’re doing.
 Moderate hiring needs might be best served by contracting a headhunter, while high-demand hiring usually necessitates having a dedicated hiring team on staff.